 - Driver's license revocation (six to nine months)

 - A fine between $150 and $300

-- An additional $365 OWI surcharge
+- An additional $435 OWI surcharge

 - Higher insurance rates and SR22 verification

 Answers to Common Questions About First Offense OWI in Wisconsin

-In Wisconsin, this can stay on your record forever.
-The best way to protect your record and is with the help of an experienced drunk driving attorney.
+- "How long will my first offense OWI conviction stay on my record?" — In Wisconsin, this can—and almost certainly will—stay on your criminal record forever.
+The best way to protect your record is with the help of an experienced drunk-driving attorney who can help you potentially reduce or dismiss your charges.
 Contact me today.

-In Wisconsin, you’re required to maintain an SR22 for at least three years after your OWI conviction, and you will likely pay higher insurance rates for five years after your conviction.
+- "How long will an OWI conviction in Wisconsin affect my car insurance rates?" — In Wisconsin, you’re required to maintain an SR22 for at least three years after your OWI conviction, and you will likely pay higher insurance rates for five years after your conviction.

 A Brief Summary of Wisconsin OWI

 OWI is an acronym for “Operating [a Motor Vehicle] While Under the Influence of an Intoxicant” and is the official term used in Wisconsin for the more general term, “drunk driving” offense.
 The terms OWI, DUI, DWI, BAC, and PAC are synonymous and also apply to the operation of a motor vehicle while under the influence of a “controlled substance” or "intoxicant."